‘Womp Womp’: Lewandowski Mocks Child With Down Syndrome Separated From Mother

 “Our hearts and prayers go out to this child and her family during this unprecedented and trying time,” Weir said Wednesday morning.
 “NDSS will work with the appropriate agencies to ensure she receives all the resources from us that she needs to help comfort her until she can be reunited with her father and eventually her whole family, where she belongs.”

-“The mother was not prosecuted, but is instead being held as a material witness to support the prosecution of the smuggler, which precipitated the separation of the two other children, both Mexican citizens,” the department said in a statement.
-“This smuggler has a criminal history including a flight, escape, aiding and abetting making it important that we prosecute.”
-Luis Videgaray, the foreign minister of Mexico, discussed the girl’s situation at a news conference in Mexico City on Tuesday and called the Trump administration’s separation policy “cruel and inhumane.”
+Luis Videgaray, the foreign minister of Mexico, discussed the girl’s situation at a news conference in Mexico City on Tuesday, calling the separation policy “cruel and inhumane.”
 He said that the girl and her brother were sent to a facility in McAllen, Texas, while their mother was moved to Brownsville, about 60 miles away.